 The COLA is determined by a review of the Consumer Price Index in New Jersey for the two years prior to the adjustment being made.
 If there is an increase in that Index, and there always is, there will be an effort to increase the child support order unless one of these two options for objection to the increase can be used as a defense.

-If you need to discuss your COLA adjustment or other child support matter, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss your COLA adjustment or other child support matter, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.